stavkran/Seed-Dataset-Classification-and-Clustering/README.md

 ## Classification Algorithms

-Next, we use 3 algorithms for categorization.
-The algorithms used are as follows:

 ### Random Forest

 Firstly, we'll analyze the first algorithm, that of the random forest.
 A random forest is an estimator that fits a number of tree decision classifiers into different subsets of the data set and uses the average to improve forecast accuracy and over-alignment control.
 The random forest, as its name suggests, consists of a large number of individual decision trees that function as a whole.
 Each individual tree in the random forest unfolds a class prediction, and the class with the most votes becomes our model prediction.